KBNLwikimedia/KBCollectionHighlights/stories/Cool new things you can now do with the KB's collection highlights/Part 5, Reuse.md

 JSON
 (XML download)

 ===================================================

-39) Tables about conytributotrs sortable by role
+39) Tables about conytributotrs & roles sortable by role

-40) Wikipedia aricles about KB high;iogfhts in Dutch, 40a) and in othger languiqwges
+40) Request which Wikipedia aricles about KB high;iogfhts in Dutch, 40a) and in othger languiqwges are availabe

 =============================================